-Helen is a member of the UK Sport Lottery Funded World-Class Performance Squad.
-Having been a member of the Team GB Triathlon squad for Rio 2016, Helen has competed at three different Olympic Games.
-She has achieved more ITU World Triathlon Series podium finishes than any other British woman and has won the ITU world title twice.
+Helen is a member of the UK Sport Lottery Funded World-Class Performance Squad and is based in Bridgend, South Wales.
+She has represented Team GB at three Olympic Games and has won the ITU world title twice.

 Helen is a three-time Olympian, and won the ITU world title in 2008 and 2011

-Helen was born in Elgin, Scotland, but moved to South Wales as a very young child.
-She is married to fellow Welsh triathlete, Marc Jenkins, who represented Great Britain at the Olympic Games in 2004.
+Helen was born in Elgin, Scotland, and moved to South Wales as a very young child.
+She won her first world title as Helen Tucker before marrying fellow Welsh triathlete, Marc Jenkins, who represented Great Britain at the Olympic Games in 2004 and now coaches Helen.

 They were married in October 2008 at Disney World in Orlando, Florida and live in Bridgend, South Wales with their baby daughter, who was born in August 2017.